 Several factors affect the adaptation to wearing contact lenses, such as lens type, material in the lens, individual differences in the eyes, and cleaning.

-Wearing contact lenses is basically placing a foreign object in the eye, so it takes getting used to, and you can experience some initial mild eye issues, such as:
+Wearing contact lenses is basically placing a foreign object in the eye, so you may experience some initial mild eye issues, such as:

 - Blurred vision